Alpo Chop House Dog Food Review (Canned)

 Although most meat by-products can be nutritious, we do not consider such vaguely described (generic) ingredients to be as high in quality as those derived from a named animal source.

-The seventh ingredient is corn starch, a starchy powder extracted from the endosperm found at the heart of a kernel of corn.
+The eighth ingredient is corn starch, a starchy powder extracted from the endosperm found at the heart of a kernel of corn.
 Corn starch is most likely used here to thicken the broth into a gravy.

 Corn starch isn’t a true red flag item.
 Yet we’ve highlighted here for those wishing to avoid corn-based ingredients.